 Governmental Funds - The focus of the Board's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Board's financial requirements (Note that the relationship between the Fund Financial Statements and the Government-wide Financial Statements are reconciled in Exhibit #4 and Exhibit #6.
 The financial performance of the Board as a whole is reflected in its governmental funds as well.
-At the end of the fiscal year, the Board's governmental funds reported combined ending fund balances of \$20.68 million.
+At the end of the fiscal year, the Board's governmental funds reported combined ending fund balances of \$21.3 million.

 General Fund - The general fund is the primary operating fund of the Board.
-The \$1,827,035.77 decrease in general fund balance as a result of operations this year was primarily due to declines in state funding due to the decrease in funded teacher units arising from declines in enrollment.
-Increases in medical and retirement benefit costs for local teacher units and support personnel, along with the cost of step raises, also contributed to the decline in general fund balance for the year.
+The \$867,715.26 decrease in general fund balance as a result of operations this year was primarily due to declines in state funding, which were slightly offset by modest gains in sales and ad valorem tax revenue combined with efforts to hold expenditures roughly level with the previous fiscal year.

 Special Revenue Fund - The Special Revenue Fund is comprised of several different funding sources, which includes Title I, Special Education, and Child Nutrition.
-The ending fund balance of \$4,754,973.01 is an increase of \$624,034.19 for the fiscal year 2016.
+The ending fund balance of \$4,130,938.82 is a decrease of \$7,927.45 for the fiscal year 2015.

 Capital Projects Fund - The Capital Projects Fund is comprised of several different funding sources, which includes Fleet Renewal, Public School Funds, and PSCA Funds.
-The ending fund balance of \$9,045,939.46 is an increase of \$571,550.72 for the fiscal year 2016.
+The ending fund balance of \$8,474,388.74 includes an increase of \$614,476.85 for the fiscal year 2015.